ralese/docs/source/Supplier/public_rfq_join.rst

     :alt: role select

  - you just need to input your bid price (the unit price will be automatically calculated)

+ - don't forget to choose the tax menu to define that your inputted price is already included tax, excluded or no tax.

  - you can upload your support files/attachment for each item(format file supported: \*.png, \*.gif, \*.jpg, \*.jpeg, \*.doc, \*.docx, \*.xls, \*.xlsx, \*.pdf)